Fare Zone Taxonomy Design

 A production-grade taxonomy enforces a strict three-tier hierarchy:

-Topology Validation (Python)
+Core Implementation: Topology Validation

 from pydantic import BaseModel, field_validator